-IoT initiatives pose several obstacles to companies with little to no experience in executing large-scale IoT projects.
+IoT initiatives pose several obstacles to companies with little to no experience in executing a large-scale IoT project.
 The hype surrounding IoT — the talk of innovation and disruptive potential — is sometimes making it difficult for companies to differentiate the forest from the trees.
 Some believe that throwing in a large budget and making connectivity work is enough.
 Others emulate the IoT initiatives of their competitors without proper assessment of the in-house status quo.
 It is often the case that less attention is paid to the actual needs to be addressed with IoT product development.
 Also, companies often underestimate the complexities of implementation and deployment.

 Once you have set out to build an IoT product that delivers value to your company, you will discover that this is not that different from any other long-term project in that it requires careful planning, a roadmap, consideration of any contingencies along the way, and a little bit of grit.
-Once you extract the hype from IoT and approach your initiative with a clear vision, it all boils down to mapping out the effort, bringing the right people onboard, and finding a solution that brings your tech in one place.
+Once you extract the hype from IoT and approach your initiative with a clear vision, it all boils down to mapping out the effort, bringing the right people on board, and finding an IoT solution that brings your tech in one place.
 So the path to an IoT product that consistently delivers value begins with asking the right questions at the right places.

 Take a closer look at your IoT infrastructure

 When deciding where to invest resources, the first place to look is the underlying IoT infrastructure.
 Your existing IoT ecosystem can make or break your development effort.
-So be sure you are addressing this with in-depth evaluation and careful planning.
+So be sure you are addressing this with an in-depth evaluation and careful planning.
 It is advisable to align your investment trajectory with an actual need and assess the necessity of buying new hardware over the necessity to strengthen the connectivity or invest in an orchestration platform.

-The confluence between software, hardware, and the connectivity layer has to be right.
+The confluence between embedded software, hardware, and the connectivity layer has to be right.
 This is the very foundation on which your IoT initiatives and, eventually, your IoT products will be built.

 Work with the right people